Google BERT — Pre Training and Fine Tuning for NLP Tasks

 ¹⁸ General-purpose pretrained sentence encoders such as BERT are not ideal for real-world conversational AI applications; they are computationally heavy, slow, and expensive to train.

-¹⁹ Dec 2, 2020 Update: it seems that DeepMind AlphaFold — protein shape prediction algorithm — also uses Transformers: For the latest version of AlphaFold, used at CASP14, we created an attention-based neural network system, trained end-to-end ..
+¹⁹ Dec 2, 2020 Update: it seems that DeepMind AlphaFold2 — protein shape prediction algorithm — also uses attention mechanism: For the latest version of AlphaFold, used at CASP14, we created an attention-based neural network system, trained end-to-end ..